monknomo/personal_website/content/pages/About.md

 Just For Fun
 -------------

-Gunnar keeps a [personal tumblr blog.](monknomo.tumblr.com/)  Gunnar also has a neocities website where he puts his ["just for fun" javascript projects.](https://monknomo.neocities.org/)
+Gunnar  has a neocities website where he puts his ["just for fun" javascript projects.](https://monknomo.neocities.org/)

+Gunnar also has maintains a toy for drawing, inspired by kid pix, at [draw.horse](https://draw.horse).